 The cloistered sisters of the Carmelite Monastery participate in the Mass from behind a screen behind the main altar.

-Father Scott W. Allen, F.S.S.P., celebrates a Solemn High Mass July 26 at the Carmelite Monastery in Philadelphia.
+Father Scott W. Allen, of the Priestly Fraternity of St. Peter, celebrates a Solemn High Mass July 26, 2017 at the Carmelite Monastery in Philadelphia.
 The Mass was in Latin in the Extraordinary Form, which predates the liturgical norms of the Second Vatican Council.
 (Photo by Sarah Webb)

 A view of the monastery’s chapel from the choir loft.